TrainTheTrainer/ELIXIR-EXCELERATE-TtT/TtT_session_1.md

 |Evaluation|Do you agree with the actions ...? with the outcomes ...?
 What is your opinion of ...?
 How would you prove ...? disprove ...?
 Can you assess the value or importance of ...?
 Would it be better if ...?
 Why did they (the character) choose ...?
 What would you recommend ...?
 How would you rate the ...?
 What would you cite to defend the actions ...?
 How would you evaluate ...?
 How could you determine ...?
 What choice would you have made ...?
 What would you select ...?
 How would you prioritize ...?
 What judgment would you make about ...?
 Based on what you know, how would you explain ...?
 What information would you use to support the view ...?
 How would you justify ...?
 What data was used to make the conclusion ...?
 Why was it better that ...?
 How would you prioritize the facts ...?
 How would you compare the ideas ...? people ...?|
 Source: [Writing Objectives Using Bloom's Taxonomy ](http://teaching.uncc.edu/learning-resources/articles-books/best-practice/goals-objectives/writing-objectives)

+>### Challenge
+>Write a learning objective AND a learning outcome for a session or a course you usually deliver.

 <a name="works"></a>
 ###How learning works